Seby Zavala Player Props: White Sox vs. Yankees

 Seby Zavala At The Plate

-- Zavala is batting .153 with a double, two home runs and four walks.
+- Zavala has a double, four home runs and four walks while batting .170.

-- This season, Zavala has tallied at least one hit in 11 of 29 games (37.9%), and had multiple hits twice.
+- In 40.0% of his games this season (12 of 30), Zavala has picked up at least one hit, and in three of those games (10.0%) he recorded multiple hits.

-- He has hit a home run in two of 29 games played this season, and in 2.2% of his plate appearances.
+- He has gone deep in 10.0% of his games this year, and 4.3% of his plate appearances.

-- Zavala has driven in a run in six games this season (20.7%), including one multiple-RBI game.
+- In seven games this year (23.3%), Zavala has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this season (13.8%), including one multi-run game.
+- In five games this season (16.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.